 .
 Purchaser may assess and Seller agrees to pay liquidated damages (the “Takeover Liquidated Damages”) as set forth in Exhibit B-6, Section B.6.3, for each day that the Facility fails to achieve Takeover by the Time for Completion as a result of any or all of the following:

-the Unit is unable to be commissioned and/or operated reliably (such inability being within Seller’s sole responsibility as defined herein), but only after the expiration of the Commissioning Period; or
+the Unit is unable to be commissioned and/or operated reliably (such failure being due to the performance of the Unit or Seller’s performance of the Scope of Work)); or

-the Unit demonstrating performance below the Specific Performance Levels,
+the Unit demonstrates performance below the Specific Performance Levels (such failure being due to the performance of the Unit or Seller’s performance of the Scope of Work).

-Assessment of such Takeover Liquidated Damages is subject to the following:
+Assessment of Takeover Liquidated Damages is subject to the following:

-Purchaser elects at its sole discretion not to place the Unit in Commercial Operation;
+In the event that Purchaser or Owner elects in its sole discretion to place the Unit in Commercial Operation prior to Acceptance, Seller’s liability for Take Over Liquidated Damages shall end upon the date that the Unit is placed into Commercial Operation;

-Purchaser allows [thirty (30)] from first fired roll of the Unit to complete Unit commissioning check outs, any needed replacement, adjustments or corrections to make the Unit ready for testing (the “Commissioning Period”);
+Purchaser allows forty five (45) days from first fired roll of the Unit to complete Unit commissioning check outs, any needed replacement, adjustments or corrections to make the Unit ready for testing (the “Commissioning Period”); [Note: the 45 days applies to the frame machines- not the LM series and is what is being requested by GE as compared to the previous 30 days]

-[Purchaser makes reasonable efforts to provide the necessary time and operating loads for Seller and Purchaser to commission and check out the Unit.
+Purchaser makes reasonable efforts to provide the necessary time and operating loads for Seller and Purchaser to commission and check out the Unit.
 Seller’s time and load requirement shall not be to the exclusion of the needs of other Facility equipment being commissioned.
-Purchaser shall coordinate the most advantageous utilization of time and assets whenever conflicting requirements exist and such situations shall not be deemed delay by Purchaser];
+Purchaser shall coordinate the most advantageous utilization of time based on the requirements for the completion of the Facility];

-Subject to (g) below, Purchaser may not assess Takeover Liquidated Damages prior to the expiry of the Commissioning Period;
+Subject to subsection (c) above and subsection (g) below, Purchaser may not assess Takeover Liquidated Damages prior to the expiry of the Commissioning Period;

-[In the event Seller fails to use its best efforts to minimize time to make corrections, adjustments or repairs to the deficiently performing Unit during the Commissioning Period, Purchaser shall have the right to void the Commissioning Period and assess Takeover Liquidated Damages without regard for the period afforded by the Commissioning Period];
+In the event Seller fails to use its best efforts to minimize time to make corrections, adjustments or repairs to the deficiently performing Unit during the Commissioning Period, Purchaser shall have the right to reduce the Commissioning Period by an equal number of days that Seller has not used such efforts to minimize the time necessary to make such corrections, adjustments or repairs to the deficiently performing Unit to the extent that such Seller delay has delayed Purchaser’s concurrent activities in starting and commissioning the Facility;

-Purchaser provides prompt oral notice of delays affecting commissioning;
+Purchaser provides Seller with prompt oral notice of delays that may affect commissioning of the Unit or Facility;

 Purchaser provides Seller its commissioning schedule no less than forty five (45) days prior to commencement of commissioning on the Unit and provides periodic updates thereto;

-In the event Purchaser is not subject to similar delay liquidated damages with Owner, then Seller will not be subject to Takeover Liquidated Damages; and
+For each concurrent day after the later of the expiry of the Commissioning Period and the Time for Completion that the Purchaser is not liable for delay liquidated damages with Owner, Seller will not be subject to Takeover Liquidated Damages; provided, however, in the event that Purchaser has incurred acceleration costs to mitigate delays in achieving Take Over after the later of the expiry of the Commissioning Period and the Time for Completion as of a result of an event described in Section 10.3.2 (a) or (b), then Seller shall be liable for such acceleration costs in an amount equal to the lesser of (1) such acceleration costs, and (2) a value equal to the number of days of delay avoided times the daily Take Over Liquidated Damages rate (such sum shall be deemed to be Take Over Liquidated Damages) ; and